Arurikku/TI-BaseConverter/README.md

 # TI-BaseConverter
-Base converter for TI-83 Premium CE
+Base converter for TI-83 Premium CE.
 Written in C for the eZ80 using [TI-Planet's project builder](https://tiplanet.org/pb/ "Project Builder")

 # TODO: